theebruno/ubuntunetdatatool/README.md

 NOTE: A user can only do this if they have been assigned to an NREN.

-#### Administrators
+## Administrators

 The admin controls all features of the system. what can admin do:

-*Create and view surveys
+-Create and view surveys
-*Edit and delete surveys
+-Edit and delete surveys
-*Disable surveys
+-Disable surveys
-*Create and Assign NRENs to users.
+-Create and Assign NRENs to users.
-*view various reports connected to NRENs
+-view various reports connected to NRENs
-*Create users and assign rol
+-Create users and assign rol
-*Edit their profile.
+-Edit their profile.

 ## Functional requirements of the system